Key Points

 How to prevent ear mites in cats

 Although cats are meticulous groomers, they can’t reach the inside of their ears.
-For this reason, one of the best ways to protect your cat against ear mites is by scheduling regular veterinary care in the form of check-ups and ear cleanings.
-Your vet can also teach you how to clean your cat’s ears at home if you’d prefer to do this yourself.
+For this reason, one of the best ways to protect your cat against ear mites is by scheduling regular veterinary check-ups and performing at-home ear cleanings.

 You can also apply preventive medications directly to your cat’s skin to protect them from tiny parasites.
 This is the method Dr. Ochoa recommends: “Most products can be applied to your cat each month to help prevent them from getting ear mites,” she says.
 “Also, making sure that your cat’s ears are clean and free of dirt and debris can help.”

 Pet parenthood is full of surprises, both the good and the not-so-good.
 Pet insurance can help cat owners take the bite out of unexpected vet bills.
-Learn more about how Pumpkin cat insurance plans can help cover eligible vet bills to keep your kitty — and your wallet — healthy.
+Learn more about how Pumpkin Cat Insurance plans can help cover eligible vet bills in the future to keep your kitty — and your wallet — healthy.